RagnarB83/ash-documentation/docs/module_Hybrid_Theory.rst

 **WrapTheory** was created for the purpose of allowing one to combine a regular theory-level with a correction (both energy and gradient) from another source.
-Specifically, it was created to allow one to easily add dispersion corrections using DFTD4Theory to a regular DFT calculation (without dispersion).
+Originally it was created to allow one to easily add a dispersion correction using DFTD4Theory to a regular DFT calculation (without dispersion).

 Example: